maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 # Authoring Parson's problems (drag and drop) in STACK

-Parson’s problems require students to assemble pre-written text into a correct order by dragging blocks into a tree structure.
+Parson’s problems require students to assemble pre-written blocks (typically containing text) into a correct order by dragging blocks into a tree structure.
+E.g. to assemble a correct mathematical proof.

 This page provides a quick-start to authoring whole questions.
 There are a number of parts to authoring a Parson's problem: